maddinpsy/brother-scan-paperless/README.md

 - Multipage scans were being assembled in a random order but the filenames are sequential, so forced a sort

 Follows the old instructions below to get going for the most part.
-Copy the sample files, adjust to needs, add Brother's brscan4 deb and fire.
+Copy the sample files, adjust to needs, add Brother's brscan4 deb, run the `python3 setup.py build sdist` and fire off the docker-compose file

---
+---

 # brother-scan